ntdev888/3d-scanner-training/README.md

 The links that do not go anywhere I had not completed.
 I did however do a single video on how to 3d scan.

+Bare with my while I try to find a place to host GB of 3d scans for free...

-If you want to buy me a coffee, flick me some crypto (just easiest as I live in New Zealand) BTC Wallet -
+If you want to buy me a coffee, flick me some crypto (just easiest as I live in New Zealand)

+- BTC Wallet :bc1qh5zrgspurww40smhjw9dpjgxfz9wsp48h7fdgp
-ETH Wallet -
+- ETH Wallet :0x308C9AFFb090e495C258c482C6f9E8a8E1ca5eBE
-BNB Wallet -
+- BNB Wallet :bnb1zkpqn2ywasa7l3h2whc49hs2kf3rh6a7ylatvn

+ENJOY!!

 CAD/CAM Specific training designed to cater for Automotive engineering